Martian01/openTeamOneServer/README.md

 ## Limitations

 Whilst the server is functionally complete within the scope described above, the user experience of the web apps for server administration and user self-service is still limited.
 Those web apps need a better user interaction & web design and a modern implementation resulting in a pleasant best-of-breed user experience.

-Open Team One offers a configuration switch allowing the admin to switch between different web applications, should there ever be more than one.

 ## Quick Guide (How to run the server with demo content)